 Katie Sticca, Administrative Assistant, Writer and Editor

-Katie Sticca is the managing editor and associate fiction editor of Salamander, the literary journal established in 1992 and housed at Suffolk University since 2005.
+Katie Sticca is the managing editor and fiction editor of Salamander, the literary journal established in 1992 and housed at Suffolk University since 2005.
 She received her BA in English from the College of Charleston in Charleston, SC, and her MFA from Emerson College in Boston, MA.
-As an assistant to the Seminar for Freshmen since 2014, she aids the Program Director in administrative matters and provides assistance to faculty and staff in planning program activities.
+As an assistant to the First-Year Seminars since 2014, she aids the Program Director in administrative matters and provides assistance to faculty and staff in planning program activities.